 William S. Burroughs in Naked Lunch (1991)

-The trailer for Naked Lunch (uploaded by HD Retro Trailers)
+The trailer for Naked Lunch (Uploaded to YouTube by Recorded Picture Company)

 David Cronenberg likes his movies . . . different.
 The Canadian director used his unique talents at generating unease through body-horror and unsettling visuals to bring Burroughs’s book to life.
 As Burroughs, Paul Weller appears in scenes inspired by both the book and the life of Burroughs himself.
 Sometimes, that verisimilitude is brutal, such as when the film stages a re-enactment of Burroughs’s accidental shooting of his wife and his drug use.
 Other parts are hallucinatory, involving imaginary creatures and the transformation of everyday objects like typewriters into monstrous insects.
 It’s not your conventional biopic in any way, shape, or form, but it is visually and structurally audacious.